Blocks Sample OpMode for TFOD

 This tutorial describes the FTC Blocks Sample OpMode for TensorFlow Object Detection (TFOD).
 This Sample, called “ConceptTensorFlowObjectDetection”, can recognize one or more official game elements and provide their visible size and position.

 For the 2023-2024 game CENTERSTAGE, the game element is a hexagonal white Pixel.
 The FTC SDK software contains a TFOD model of this object, ready for recognition.
-That model was created with the Machine Learning Toolchain.

 For extra points, teams may instead use their own custom TFOD models of Team Props.
 That option is described here: